 Even if you haven’t used email marketing software before, you’ve more than likely heard of MailChimp (perhaps from listening to a sponsored podcast).
 Launched back in 2001, it has emerged as a leader in this arena, by allowing users to create and send professional marketing emails to their database of customers.

-Analogous to other products, it features a built-in designer offering a selection of templates to edited for your style and needs.
-Elements can be added, such as clickable text, graphics and logos, and there’s also the option of designing your own email from scratch for those that have the requisite coding skills.
+MailChimp's built-in designer enables editing a selection of templates by adding elements such as clickable text, graphics and logos.
+But there’s also the option of designing your own email from scratch for those with the requisite coding skills.

 MailChimp excels on the integration front, too, particularly for online retailers.
-You can link the system up to other services, for example Shopify, WooCommerce and Magento for sending targeted product campaigns.
+You can link the system up to ecommerce platforms such as Shopify, WooCommerce and Magento for sending targeted product campaigns.
 After unleashing your campaign, its performance can be analyzed through the report feature.

 Read our full MailChimp review.